zagrebmukerjee/ZagrebClassNotes/Polsci Notes/PLSC 518 Game Theory/Game Theory IV - Extensive Form Games.md

 $$U_i = \delta^{t-1} x_i$$

 Randomly chosen person makes an offer every period.
 So then $\rho_i$ is probabilty $i$ proposes with $\sum \rho_i = 1$.
 Majority rule on acceptance

+this model can speak to a handful of different hings.

+coalitions
+efficiency
+equity